 While relaxing next to one of our beautiful streams or hiking a section of trail, you may encounter some of the parks more unique inhabitants, “The Amphibians”.
 Amphibians are a type of animal that spends one or more stages of life in the water.
 They include frogs, toads, and salamanders.
 The park serves as prime habitat for as many as 22 species of these incredible creatures.
 Keep your eyes peeled for a spotted salamander in the leaf litter and your ears open for the symphony of frog and toad calls that punctuate the spring and summer nights.
-As always, show respect for any incredible animal you may encounter.

-What’s an Amphibian?
+What is an Amphibian?

 Amphibians are a type of animal characterized by a series of one or more metamorphoses as they grow to adulthood, having thin semi-permeable skin, and being ectothermic which means their temperature is largely dictated by the environment they are surrounded by.
 Amphibians are often used as health indicators of an ecosystem due to their biological sensitivity to pollutants.
 Their semi—permeable skin which helps them to exchange oxygen and water from their environment makes them extremely vulnerable to pollution.
 Currently more than one third of the amphibian species alive today are threatened with extinction due to human activities.

 A detailed list of the parks amphibians can be found below.